NiklasEi/www-nikl-me/_projects/minecraft/connect-four.md

 ---
-layout: page
+layout: page-center
 type: minecraft
 title: Connect Four
 gamebox: true
 spigot: 40134
 source: https://github.com/NiklasEi/GameBox_ConnectFour
-description: Two player inventory game.
+summary: Two player inventory game.
 Create rows of four while keeping your opponent from doing the same.
 ---

 Two players compete in building a row of four.
 Rows can be vertical, horizontal or diagonal.